How to Handle Actions Class in Selenium?

 Obviously, the answer is ‘Selenium’.
 We can use it for performing such interactions with the browser through our automation script.

-How do we interact with the browser using Selenium test automation?
+How do we interact with the browser using Test automation?

 The answer is ‘Actions Class’.
 Yes, the Actions class in Selenium provides multiple methods to perform a single action or series of actions in the browser.
 In this guide about ‘what is actions class in Selenium’, I will take you through the Actions class and its implementations.
 You need to find the corresponding WebElement using the best-suited Selenium locators so that you can interact with the element.
 Before we dive deep into the concept, let us understand the basics.

 What Is Actions Class In Selenium?